 Additionally, if the REGISTRATION ACCEPT message includes:

-1) Negotiated PEIPS assistance information IE containing a new Paging subgroup ID and the UE is previously assigned a different Paging subgroup ID then, the AMF shall consider both, the old and new Paging subgroup IDs as valid until the old Paging subgroup ID can be considered as invalid by the AMF; or
+1) Negotiated PEIPS assistance information IE:

+i) containing a new Paging subgroup ID and the UE is previously assigned a different Paging subgroup ID then, the AMF shall consider both, the old and new Paging subgroup IDs as valid until the old Paging subgroup ID can be considered as invalid by the AMF; or

-2) Negotiated PEIPS assistance information IE containing no Paging subgroup ID or no Negotiated PEIPS assistance information IE, then the AMF shall delete any old Paging subgroup ID stored in the 5GMM context of the UE.
+ii) containing no Paging subgroup ID or no Negotiated PEIPS assistance information IE, then the AMF shall delete any old Paging subgroup ID stored in the 5GMM context of the UE.

+2) Negotiated WUS assistance information IE:

+i) containing a new UE paging probability information value and the UE is previously assigned a different UE paging probability information value then, the AMF shall consider both, the old and new UE paging probability information values as valid until the old UE paging probability information value can be considered as invalid by the AMF; or

+ii) containing no UE paging probability information value or no Negotiated WUS assistance information IE, then the AMF shall delete any old UE paging probability information value stored in the 5GMM context of the UE.

 During this period:

 1) if the new 5G-GUTI is used by the UE in a subsequent message, then: